aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.35.7 (November 10, 2023) =
+* FIX: Avoid an Undefined array key for SERVER_NAME for some people.

 = Version 2.35.6 (November 9, 2023) =
 * Improvement: Handle even more emojis.